(The SUI, TANG and SONG DYNASTIES – continued)

 In 751, Islamic armies defeated the Chinese in central Asia, cutting China's route to India and the West.
 Muslims replaced the Chinese as the dominant influence along the Silk Road, and tribal nations on China's borders grew in power.

-An Lushan turned ill-tempered, and he put the fear of death into those close to him, including his son, An Qingxu, who assassinated him in January 757.
 Forces loyal to the Tang dynasty defeated an executed An Qingxu in April 759.
-The An Lushan dynasty, the Yan, had two more rulers and came to an end in 763.
+The An Lushan dynasty, the Yan, had two more rulers who came and were gone by 763.
 What became known as the An Lushan or An-shi Rebellion was over.
-Claims are made that the registered population of China fell from between 33 and 36 million, making the An Lushan rebellion the deadliest war in history in terms of percentage of population.
-(Doubts have been expressed about these figures.
-The source cited by Matthew White for the 33 million figure is Sorokin, Pitirim: The Sociology of Revolution, New York, H. Fertig, 1967, OCLC 325197.)
+Claims are made that the registered population of China fell from between 33 and 36 million, making the An Lushan rebellion the deadliest war in history in terms of percentage of population. note11

 Eight years of war had destroyed the Tang prosperity.
 Warlordism emerged, with the Tang court accepting decentralization of political power.

-In 825 a reckless teenager, Jingzong, inherited the throne and filled the court with incompetent persons.
+In 825 a reckless Tang teenager, Jingzong, inherited the throne and filled the court with incompetent persons.
 Exasperated court eunuchs had him assassinated.
 At court, eunuch power had again filled the vacuum of monarchical weakness.
 Eunuchs chose who would become emperor, and in 840 they chose Wuzong, the fifth son of a previous emperor, Muzong.
 And while doing so the eunuchs murdered two rivals to the throne and the mothers of these contenders.

-Wuzong, was an ardent Taoist, and he closed Buddhist shrines and temples, returned Buddhist monks and nuns to lay life and confiscated millions of acres of arable land for state use.
+Wuzong was an ardent Taoist, and he closed Buddhist shrines and temples, returned Buddhist monks and nuns to lay life and confiscated millions of acres of arable land for state use.
 Buddhism in China survived but never recovered, while Buddhism's rival, Confucianism, enjoyed a renewed intellectual life.

-Copyright © 2009-2013 by Frank E. Smitha.
+Copyright © 1998-2018 by Frank E. Smitha.
 All rights reserved.